-The aim of this course is to prepare NATO IRM&CM staff to carry out IRM&CM tasks in an operational level headquarters, during the planning and execution of operations in accordance with NATO IRM&CM doctrine and directives.
+The aim of this course is to prepare NATO IRM&CM staff to perform Intelligence Requirements Management & Collection Management (IRM&CM) functions, tasks and responsibilities in an operational level headquarters, in accordance with NATO IRM&CM policy, doctrine and procedures.

 If no seats are available, you may have your agency POC send a seat waiting list request.

 to obtain the contact information of your agency POC.

 EXPLAIN THE NATO INTELLIGENCE AND NATO IRM&CM FRAMEWORK:

 Given references, the student will be able to explain the NATO Intelligence and IRM/CM framework to include key doctrinal concepts, organization within NATO, and governance structure.